kaylaabner/DreamLab/README.md

 - List of [Pokemon](https://pokemon.fandom.com/wiki/List_of_Pok%C3%A9mon) from Wikipedia
 - [Middle Earth Recipes](http://www.lotrscrapbook.bookloaf.net/other/recipes.html)

 If you're ever lost or aren't sure how to formulate a query, check out the [w3schools XPath Tutorial](https://www.w3schools.com/xml/xpath_intro.asp).
+AI tools like Gemini can also be helpful with computer languages, but make sure the information comes from a reputable source, like w3schools or Wikipedia.
+From the Elements panel in Chrome, you can also right click on an element and select "copy as XPath" to get a direct path to specific element.
+These XPath queries are often quite long, but that can help you figure out how to formulate your query.
+#### Integrating XPath with Programming

 You can use what you just learned to extract information from webpages using XPath, or you can integrate XPath queries into a script to programmatically access data on a webpage.
 Some challenges with this method include "anti-crawler" technologies that certain websites have, as well as some basic knowledge of a programming language.